wpmeal/webshop/README.md

 https://webshopgrocery1.herokuapp.com/
 # Starting the app:
 - Navigate to backend => then run the cmds "npm i" => then "node server".
 (The server wil serve the frontend from "build" folder).
-- To run the testing units => cmd "npm run test" at the main directory of project.
+- To run the testing units => cmd "npm run test" from iside the main directory of project.

 =To login as admin
-username: omar /
+username: omar/
 password: pwd456

  =To login as user
-username: ada /
+username: ada/
 password: pwd123